wadwings/DASL-Internship/Abstract In Deduplication.md

 - use multicore processors or GPGPU to provide more computing resources
 - divided into independent subtasks to run them parallelly

+### Indexing

+__Problem__ Index increase exponentially, overflowing the RAM capacity, and finally result in frequent accesses to the low-speed disk for index lookups
+`Approximate deduplication` trades a slightly reduced accuracy for a higher lookup performance and lower memory footprint

+#### Four general approaches

+- Locality-based approaches
+  __Locality__ refers to the observation that similar or identical files _improve deduplication indexing performance_
+- Similarity-based approaches
+  __Similarity__ refers to the similar characteristics of files _reduce the RAM overhead_
+- Flash-assisted approaches
+  use a random-access flash memory as an alternative to disks to provide high-throughput I/Os _incur additional hardware costs_
+- Cluster approaches
+  assign data streams by data routing scheme with load balance & intra-node duplicate elimination _avail it scalable for massive storage system_

+### Compression

+overall compression rate will be higher than compressing every chunk individually.

+post-compress can reach a __higher redundancy elimination ratio__ than re-chunking.(compared `re-chunking` with `post-deduplication delta compression`)

+- meanwhile, it introduces extra overheads.

+Right Now, we focus on the __post-deduplication delta compression__, of the three time-consuming stages

+#### Resemblance detection

+accurately detect a fairly similar candidate for delta compression

+__Manber__ proposes that the similarity between two files is proportional to the fraction of fingerprints.
+__Broder__ proposes that `multi-sample` files into `super-feature`, and use it to index similar files.

+#### Delta encoding the similar chunks

+delta compression is the time-consuming process of calculating the differences.

+__Xdelta__ use a byte-wise sliding window to identify the matched strings

+#### Additional delta compression challenges

+`reading base-chunks`,`data restore`&`garbage collection` are important factors of compression.

+### Data restore

+- the chunks physically scattered in containers, with the poor random I/O performance of HDDs, decrease restore performance
+- fragmented chunks make it difficult to do the GC works

+#### Primary storage

+it makes the read-latency-lengthening fragmentation issue extremely important.

+__iDedup__ selectively deduplicate sequential duplicate disk blocks to reduce fragmentation and amortize the read latency

+#### Backup storage

+the restore speed can drop by orders

+__Nam et al.__ selectively eliminate sequential and duplicate chunks with a quantitative metric.
+__RevDedup__ eliminates duplicates from the previous backups while eliminates duplicates from the new backups.
+		 thus shifts the fragmentation to old backups

+#### Cloud storage

+__CABdedupe__ identifies unmodified data among chronological versions of backup datasets.
+__ASR__ stores unique chunks with high reference counts on SSDs.
+__NED__ groups chunks into segments and identifies the fragmented segments before uploading them to the cloud.

+### Garbage collection